harmony-ac/harmony-code/packages/harmonyc/src/syntax.spec.md

 - more bullet points => forked steps
 - nested bullet points => nested forked steps
 - deep nested bullet points => deep nested forked steps

+## Responses

+- only response => step with one response
+- action and response => step with action and response